Dominant D puts Cowboys past Rams 22-10 for 4th straight win – KION546

 AP Sports Writer

-Tony Pollard made an outstanding 57-yard TD run for the Cowboys, who are off to a 4-1 start for the second consecutive season after racking up four consecutive wins without injured QB Dak Prescott.
+Tony Pollard made an outstanding 57-yard TD run for the Cowboys, who are off to a 4-1 start for the second consecutive season after racking up four consecutive wins without Prescott, who seems close to a return from thumb surgery.

-Dorance Armstrong forced the fumble returned by Lawrence and later blocked a punt during a huge first quarter for Dallas, which got 86 yards rushing from Pollard and 78 more from Ezekiel Elliott.
-With Rush going 10 for 16, the running game and the Cowboys’ impressive defense took charge in yet another strong game.
+Armstrong forced the fumble returned by Lawrence and later blocked a punt in the first quarter for Dallas, which got 86 yards rushing from Pollard and 78 more from Ezekiel Elliott.
+With Rush going 10 for 16, the running game and the Cowboys’ solid defense took charge.

+“Oh, it shifted the whole momentum,” linebacker Micah Parsons said of the big play by Armstrong and Lawrence.
+“You start how you finish.
+We started with a bang, and we ended with a bang.”

+Indeed, Parsons’ strip-sack of Stafford on the Rams’ final play punctuated a rough day for LA.

 Malik Hooker made a clinching interception with 3:29 to play in a rematch of the first regular-season game in the history of SoFi Stadium, the multibillion-dollar football palace built by Rams owner Stan Kroenke and championed by Cowboys owner Jerry Jones.
 Los Angeles beat Dallas 20-17 in that fan-free encounter to open the 2020 season.